Up to 35% Off Raised Beds

 Contents

-Looking for a small or dwarf palm tree to add to your yard or garden space this season?
+Looking for a small palm tree to add to your yard or garden space this season?
 While there are many different options, finding the right tree comes down to many factors, including size and the climate it’s best suited for.

 We’ve compiled a list of our favorite dwarf or small palm trees that can fit in just about any garden space.
-Each tree on this list is under 25 feet in height, which is considered quite small when compared to others that are upwards of 100 feet tall!
+Each tree on this list is 25 feet in height or lower, which is considered quite small when compared to others that are upwards of 100 feet tall!
 Many trees can be purposely kept much shorter than that with some dedicated pruning.
-Let’s dig in and take a look at our favorite smaller palms and the environments they are best suited for.

 Arikury Palm